TMu42/web-build/README.md

                            Field_4+   -    The parameter=value pairs used to parse this
                                            instance of the parametric file.

-        Details:       All paths are relative to the location of the containing file unless otherwise specified.
+        Details:       Input paths are relative to the location of the containing file unless otherwise specified.
 To resolve the file name, the directory  pointed to by path/to/ will be serched for a file with the given name and then the same name with the extensions ".parametric" and ".param" will be checked in that order.
 The first matching file will be the resolved parametric file - even if it is not a parametric file and a parametric file exists at one of the other locations.
 For this reason it is always safest to include the file extension in the command field.
+Output paths are relative to Python's working directory, directories will be created where required.

         Availability:  Blueprint, Template.

     TEMPLATE
-        Syntax:        :TEMPLATE:NAME[:OUTPUT];
+        Syntax:        :TEMPLATE:[path/to/]template[:[path/to/]output];

         Function:      Import the named template file, parse it and substitute the output for this line or output to the named output file.